Skip to main content

 The weird and wonderful history of the Eurovision Song Contest

 The Eurovision Song Contest is the continental music competition that a lot of Brits just love to hate.
 However, public opinion was swayed in 2022 after Sam Ryder's impressive performance resulted in the United Kingdom coming second.
-It was our best finish since 1997.
+It was our best finish since 1997 and Sam's second place ranking in 2022, allowed the UK to host the contest on behalf of Ukraine the following year.

 Since 1956, the Eurovision Song Contest has graced our screens and attracted millions of viewers across the continent and across the world.
 This wacky, unusual, and undoubtedly European affair has become essential viewing for many households every year, but where did it all begin?